polar-app/polar-app/docs/whitepaper/website.md

 - PDFS and HTML content
-- Long term storage
+- Long term storage of your important documents
-- Your documents aren't modified
+- Your documents aren't modified and are stored in aconsistent archive.
     - Many PDF anotations corrupt PDFs when annotations are added -

+- readability

 - Easy storage
     - JSON